 Flexibility in your studies = get more practical experience

 The best thing about my job is that it is really varied and diverse; above all I find the mix of operational activities and strategic consulting exciting, particularly as I am out and about on site with clients a lot of the time.
 Every day I meet new, interesting people – and for me, the most important thing is that there is always something new to learn.

-Even after my dual Bachelor’s degree in International Management at IU, I was fuelled by the desire to know more.
+Even after my dual Bachelor’s degree in International Management at IU International University of Applied Sciences, I was fuelled by the desire to know more.
 It was important to me to be broadly positioned and to continue my education because life-long learning is vital these days.
 So, I made the decision to do an online Master’s in General Management at IU, which enabled me to continue my education whilst staying on the ball professionally: I was able to gain practical experience, broaden my specialist knowledge and have lots of flexibility to organise my study time myself.
 Fortunately, I never had a problem learning independently and preparing myself for the exams.

 Studying and working – the perfect match

 Balancing study and work during the online learning programme worked brilliantly for me.
 Admittedly, the time was also associated with sacrifice.
 The biggest challenge for me was finding out when the best time to learn was: initially, I studied in the evenings after work, but this didn’t really work for me.
 Instead, I got used to blocking out study time at the weekends.
 This meant I had free time in the week to do sport and other activities and I studied at the weekends during the day.

 Again and again, I notice how much of the knowledge I gained in my studies I can use in my current job: Purely in terms of content, the specialisation topics that have been really helpful to me were management consulting and management of IT projects, which I could choose independently.
 But most of the other subjects have given me valuable knowledge for my current professional life, which I have constant access to now, for example via the lecture notes.